dengste/org-caldav/README.md

 See the variables `org-caldav-todo-priority` and `org-caldav-todo-percent-states` for some customization.

+There is also `org-caldav-todo-deadline-schedule-warning-days` which can be set to `t` if you want to include a scheduled date.
+Some apps like OpenTasks will move tasks out of the widget if there is a scheduled, until it actually starts.

 I would recommend you to test this and report issues, because I also want to have a stable todo handling.

 #### Known Bugs